 Storage: tissues may be stored in 70% ethanol after fixation.
 This is not recommended for brain or other neurological samples.

-Tissues such as eyes, lungs, intestines, and bones may require different fixatives and/or special processing, please contact Reveal Biosciences for more information.
+Tissues such as eyes, lungs, intestines, and bones may require different fixatives and/or special processing, please contact our expert team for more information.

 Fixed tissues are typically processed into paraffin wax using automated tissue processors.
 Automated tissue processing involves immersing samples in a defined series of solutions including alcohols, xylene, and paraffin wax.
 Each step can be customized by controlling time, temperature, and pressure / vacuum (P/V) to ensure good solution penetration into the samples.
 Our histologists have developed a number of tissue processing schedules specifically designed for different tissue types.